Board

 - Former Naples Children & Education Foundation Trustee and Grant Committee Member

-- Collier’s Reserve County Club, Sports & Racquets Committee Member
+- Collier’s Reserve County Club Board of Directors Member, Secretary, and Sports & Racquets Committee Chair

-- Daughters of the American Revolution (Big Cypress Chapter), Naturalization Committee Chair
+- Daughters of the American Revolution (Big Cypress Chapter)

 - Mother Cabrini High School, former Trustee, and Finance Committee Chair